ImageMagick/Usage-Markdown/canvas/index.md

 To re-extract the image we can either "`-shave`" off the extra pixels, or "`-crop`" the original tile size from the middle of the processed image.

-For example here I create a 3d "`-shade`" effect using the built-in '`hexagons`' pattern.
+For example, here I create a 3d "`-shade`" effect using the built-in '`hexagons`' pattern.

 ~~~
 convert -size 60x60 tile:pattern:hexagons  -rotate 90 \